 The executive act the lays down the priorities serving both as the National Antidrug Strategy as well as the Action Plan is the National Programme for Counteracting Drug Addiction (NPCDA)2 2011-20163,4.
 Since 2006 the Programme has been a legal act of a regulation status.
 It promotes sustainable approach to the problem of drugs and drug addiction, balancing the tasks of drug demand reduction and drug supply reduction.
-The general aim of the Programme has replaced the National Programme for Counteracting Drug Addiction 2006-2010.
+The general aim of the Programme is "Reducing drug use and drug-related social and health problems".
+The existing Programme has replaced the National Programme for Counteracting Drug Addiction 2006-2010.
 The Programme's structure remained the same.